Vibeify/Vibed_Duty/README.md

 ## Configuration

-Edit `config.lua` to define your departments and ace permissions:
+Edit `config.lua` to define your departments, ace permissions, and (optionally) your webhook URL:

 ```lua
 Config.Departments = {